codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/spring-boot-2.md

 ## The example Java project

 You can see the example project at [https://github.com/codefresh-contrib/spring-boot-2-sample-app](https://github.com/codefresh-contrib/spring-boot-2-sample-app).
-The repository contains a Spring Boot 2 project built with Maven with the following goals
+The repository contains a Spring Boot 2 project built with Maven with the following goals:

 * `mvn package` creates a jar file that can be run on its own (exposes port 8080).
 It also runs unit tests.
 * `mvn verify` runs integration tests as well.
 The application is launched locally as part of the Maven lifecycle.